ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 ![](/images/lrr-ru/seh.png)

-You're looking at a function that sets up a [Structured Exception Handler (SEH)](https://learn.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-170).
+You're looking at a function that sets up a [Structured Exception Handler (SEH)](https://learn.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-170) (in fact, you're looking at pre-SEH3/legacy SEH used back in older MSVC versions).
 In C this would roughly translate to:

 ```c
 __try {